Administrative Services consists of the following departments:

 Location: 135 Somera Ln/3500 Blk CR 464, Elgin

 Gray & Black

 Estray Location: 1100 Blk CR 285, Liberty Hill

 The Williamson County Sheriff’s Office is proud of its “tough on crime” reputation and the dedication of the citizens who support this mission.
 We are committed to providing the community a safe environment through aggressive narcotics investigations and subsequent prosecution of offenders.

 The Sheriff’s Office Narcotics Unit is responsible for the investigation and suppression of narcotics activities that either occurs within Williamson County or whose illegal activities adversely affect the citizens of Williamson County.

 Investigations performed by the Narcotics unit require various investigation techniques.
 The Narcotics unit utilizes all techniques including information gathering and analysis to further assistance in an arrest or search warrant.

 If you would like to report any activity you believe to be drug related, you can call 512-943-1170 or send an email to firstname.lastname@example.org.

 The Patrol Division is responsible for providing public safety and assistance to over 135,000 Williamson County citizens, along with DWI and Traffic Enforcement throughout the entire County.
-The Patrol Division Commander Nicholas Wright and Specialized Units are based out of the Headquarters Office located in Georgetown, Texas.
+The Patrol Division Commander James David and Specialized Units are based out of the Headquarters Office located in Georgetown, Texas.
 To better assist the citizens of Williamson County, the Sheriff’s Office also operates two additional substations on the West and East side of the county.
-Commander Wright may be reached by calling the Office Specialist at 512-943-1624 during regular business hours, Monday through Friday.

 Traffic Unit Page